Liam Gibson: Career

 Born in Stanley, Gibson began his career with Newcastle United, spending a short time on loan with Gateshead in 2015.
 He missed the entire 2017–18 season due to ill health, after suffering from ulcerative colitis.

 He moved on loan to Accrington Stanley in January 2019, and on loan to Grimsby Town in July 2019.

 He was released by Newcastle at the end of the 2019–20 season.
 In September 2020 he signed for Morecambe.
 He was offered a new contract by the club in June 2021, and signed a two-year deal later that month.
+He was released by the club at the end of the 2022–23 season, and it was announced that he would sign for Harrogate Town on 1 July.

 Personal life

-Gibson's younger brother Lewis is also a professional footballer and currently plays for Everton.
+Gibson's younger brother Lewis is also a professional footballer.